-Welcome back to our weekly update on trending topics, macro trends and key management commentary highlighted from earnings call transcripts of S&P 500 companies for the Q4’21 earnings season.
+Welcome back to our earnings topics recap January 2022 on trending topics, macro trends and key management commentary highlighted from earnings call transcripts of S&P 500 companies for the Q4’21 earnings season.
 With Amazon, Parker-Hannifin, Eli Lilly, Merck, Starbucks and AbbVie among the larger companies that reported results last week, here are some trending topics that emerged during earnings updates from the week of January 31st, 2022:

 - Investment Expenditure Benefits: Companies across the S&P 500 are reporting significant investment expenditures and detailing their investment allocation, as well as the benefits that the spend has generated in 2021.
 They are also sharing their investment expenditure outlook for 2022, with a primary focus on maintaining a robust product pipeline to drive improvements to their product & service portfolio and ultimately drive revenue.

 - Tight Labor Market Pressures: Amazon reported Q4’21 earnings last week, highlighting a price increase for their U.S. Prime Membership attributed to labor costs and not being able to meet hiring demands.
 Other organizations across the sector are reporting tight labor costs and noting heightened demand and competition in the hiring market and how that is impacting their businesses.